 ON THIS PAGE: You will read about the scientific research being done now to learn more about brain stem glioma and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Doctors are working to learn more about brain stem glioma, ways to prevent it, how to best treat it, and how to provide the best care to children diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your child’s doctor about the diagnostic and treatment options best for your child.

-Molecular features.
+- Molecular features.
 Other research is focused on evaluating the abnormal molecular features of brain stem glioma cells to better diagnosis and categorize these tumors.
-These studies may help doctors find out how a CNS tumor starts and grows and how to best treat it.
+These features are found by examining the tumor after a biopsy and may eventually help doctors find treatments that target the tumor based on the specific molecular features.

-Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body's natural defenses to fight the cancer.
+- Immunotherapy.
+Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
-Learn more about immunotherapy .
+For brain stem glioma, doctors are researching vaccines that may treat the tumor.
+Learn more about the basics of immunotherapy and cancer vaccines .

-New ways to give chemotherapy.
-The blood-brain barrier, which normally serves to protect the brain and spinal cord from damaging chemicals, also keeps out many types of chemotherapy.
-New methods of delivering chemotherapy through the blood-brain barrier and directly to the tumor are being studied for brain stem glioma.
+- New ways to give chemotherapy.
+The blood-brain barrier, which protects the brain and spinal cord from damaging chemicals, also keeps out many types of chemotherapy.
+New methods of giving chemotherapy called convection enhanced delivery are also being studied.
+This method uses a narrow tube called a catheter that is placed into the brain so chemotherapy can be directed at the tumor.

 If you would like additional information about the latest areas of research regarding brain stem glioma, explore these related items that take you outside of this guide: